mo-nathan/ddc/README.md

 system.
 Most UNIX based systems have this installed by default or there should be a convenient package available for getting it.

-- Run `make run LOG=example.data` to start the process using the log data in `example.data`.  `make run` will try to use the default log (/var/log/access.log).
+- Run `make run LOG=log_parser/tests/data/example.data` to start the process using the log data in `log_parser/tests/data/example.data`.
+`make run` will try to use the default log (/var/log/access.log).

 - You can override the defaults using different make variables.
   - LOG - sets the path to the log file (default=/var/log/access.log)